 Removal River Barriers to Migration

-SWIRL is committed to addressing the removal of man-made barriers to migration for Atlantic salmon and sea trout in rivers and supports designs that facilitate all fish migration.
+SWIRL is committed to addressing the removal or appropriate mitigation measures to man-made barriers to migration for Atlantic salmon and sea trout in rivers and supports designs that facilitate all fish migration.
 A properly functioning ecosystem is necessary to facilitate the optimum production of salmonid juveniles in freshwater.

 Removal of redundant river barriers